ChanChans5/ChanChans5/README.md

 ## About Me
 ### Hi 👋, I'm Christian Jay Salonoy
 🌱 I’m currently learning **React** to enhance my front-end development skills.
-💻 I have experience building websites using **Laravel, PHP, Bootstrap, Tailwind, and MySQL**.
+💻 I have experience building websites using **Laravel, PHP, Javascript, Bootstrap, Tailwind, and MySQL**.
 🚀 Passionate about creating **dynamic and responsive web applications**.
 📚 Always eager to learn new technologies and improve my skills.